ibio/mini-crawler/README.md

 This is a mini size crawler made by **Python3**.
 It's easy to use and extend.
 Good for study.
 Simply crawler every item on a page and save it into local csv file.
 Then go to the next page.

+## Main Feature
+- Pause and rerun
+- Suppoer almost all kernels (PhantomJS, Firefox etc.)
+- Also use Requests for those static pages, speed up

 ## Used Packages
 - requests
 - selenium